Distributed Adaptive Signal Fusion for Fractional Programs: Fractional Programming Review

 \section{Fractional Programming Review}

 A fractional program is an optimization problem with an objective function $r$ represented by a ratio of two continuous and real-valued functions $f_1$ and $f_2$:

 where $\mathcal{S}\subset\mathbb{R}^{M\times Q}$ is a non-empty constraint set and $f_2(X)>0$ for $X\in\mathcal{S}$.
 We define the minimal value of $r$ over $\mathcal{S}$ as $\rho^*\triangleq \min_{X\in\mathcal{S}}r(X)$ and the set of arguments achieving this value as $\mathcal{X}^*\triangleq \{X\in\mathcal{S}\;|\;r(X)=\rho^*\}$.
 We denote by $X^*\in\mathcal{X}^*$ one particular solution of (\ref{eq:prob_frac}).
 To solve fractional programs, there exist two prominent methods based on solving auxiliary problems instead of the original problem (\ref{eq:prob_frac}), for which an overview can be found in \cite{schaible1983fractional}.
 The first method consists of creating an equivalent problem by defining new optimization variables using what is referred to as the Charnes-Cooper transform.
-It initially was presented in \cite{charnes1962programming} for linear $f_1$ and $f_2$ with $\mathcal{S}$ a convex polyhedron, and was then extended to cases where $f_1$ and $f_2$ are convex \cite{schaible1974parameter,schaible1983fractional}.
+It initially was presented in \cite{charnes1962programming} for linear $f_1$ and $f_2$ with $\mathcal{S}$ a convex polyhedron, and was then extended to cases where convexity assumptions were imposed on $f_1$ and $f_2$ \cite{schaible1974parameter,schaible1983fractional}.
+The second method is a parametric approach and is the one we will focus on in this paper.
+Initially presented in \cite{dinkelbach1967nonlinear}, it is often referred to as Dinkelbach's procedure.
+Let us define the auxiliary functions $f:\mathcal{S}\times \mathbb{R}\rightarrow\mathbb{R}$ and $g:\mathbb{R}\rightarrow\mathbb{R}$: